Purple teams are created to maximise the effectiveness of the Red and Blue teams.

 The Blue team must have the right tools, detection techniques, and skills that give them the ability to detect this type of attack.
 The primary objectives of any Blue team are to detect, record and respond to the attack and prevent the Red team from carrying out its objectives.

-By creating a scenario for the Red Team and Blue teamwork together, the Purple Team must work with the White team to organise resources, funding and business objectives.
+By creating a scenario for the Red Team and Blue team together, the Purple Team must work with the White team to organise resources, funding and business objectives.

-Contact us at SQA Consulting, to see how we may assist your company in the development of your team’s skills and how we can test your defensive capability.
+Contact us to find out how we can assist you in the development and build of your teams’ skills, and in the testing of your cybersecurity capability.